zucchinicheesecake/TriadMatrix/README.md

 🌐 http://localhost:3000

 🗺️ MAP OF THE COSMOS
-TriadNexus/
+TriadMatrix/
 │
-├── 🌐 backend/                # The Nexus Heart
+├── 🌐 backend/                # The Matrix Heart
 │   ├── server.js             # The Dimensional Gate
 │   ├── routes/               # Pathways of Infinity
 │   ├── models/               # Forms of Existence